Indianapolis World Sports Park: Events

 The first event held at the park was a local Gaelic games tournament in August 2014, with local and regional cricket matches also held that year.
-In May 2015, the park hosted its first international cricket event, the 2015 ICC Americas Twenty20 Division One tournament.
-The U.S. cricket team and national teams from Bermuda, Canada, and Suriname participated.
-Canada and USA advanced to the 2015 World Twenty20 Qualifier, a feeder tournament for the 2016 ICC World Twenty20.
+In May 2015, the park hosted its first international cricket event, the 2015 ICC Americas Twenty20 Division One tournament in which Bermuda, Canada, Suriname and the United States participated.
+Canada and the U.S. advanced to the 2015 World Twenty20 Qualifier, a feeder tournament for the 2016 ICC World Twenty20.
 Bermuda was relegated to ICC Americas Twenty20 Division Two.
 Total attendance for the 24-match tournament was fewer than 1,000 people, with 60 spectators reported at one game.

 The main cricket field was hailed as being of Test-match quality, according to the groundsman who worked at the facility during the event.
 "It's a full sand carpet outfield which is pretty much the world's best standard practice for building outfields.
 The drainage is phenomenal," he said.
 Cricketers David Hemp and Nicholas Standford respectively praised the outfield as "magnificent" and the facility as "excellent".
 Despite the praise, writer Peter Della Penna noted that "most other aspects outside the ropes were makeshift accommodations that would only be suitable at amateur level", citing the lack of standard amenities for players, fans, and media.

 Indianapolis hosted the inaugural ICC Americas Combine in September 2015.
 After the International Cricket Council approved six Caribbean Premier League matches to be played in the U.S. in 2016, the venue was mentioned as a possible host.
 However, the games were slated for Central Broward Regional Park in Florida, the only American venue approved for one day international matches by the International Cricket Council.

 When the ICC Americas cricket office was relocated from Toronto in 2016, Indianapolis was reported to be "a particularly strong contender", though Colorado Springs, Colorado was ultimately selected.